Turkey–United States relations: Syria (territorial integrity, return of refugees)

-Netanyahu: "We've had neighborly relations with Turkey that have deteriorated, and we don't want to see Syria being used by anyone, including Turkey, as a base for attack in Israel."

 At the first phone call between the two leaders, Turkey stressed the importance of lifting restrictions on Syria to start the reconstruction work for the return of refugees of the Syrian civil war.

 Syrian YPG (Syrian-Kurdish general commander of the SDF, Mazloum Abdi) expects continued military aid and defense umbrella from the Trump administration.
 Secretary of State Marco Rubio, during his Senate confirmation hearing, stated support for the idea of Syrian Kurdish forces.
 On January 25, 2025, Turkey clarified its position to EU at the joint news conference with visiting EU foreign policy chief Kaja Kallas in Ankara.
 Foreign Minister Hakan Fidan's call for resolution was: Turkey awaits US action.

 The fight against terrorism in Syria, including the PKK and ISIS, is now the responsibility of the new administration.
 We are ready to provide our support.
 We are also ready to support the new administration in the management of the camps (Al-Hawl refugee camp) in northeastern Syria.
 In this regard, our rightful expectation from all our partners is to end their relations with the PKK's affiliates [YPG] in Syria.